 NEW Permit Requirements and Deadlines

-Manufacturers producing edible cannabis products must obtain a food permit from NMED-CHB or the City of Albuquerque Environmental Health Department before April 1, 2023 to continue operating.
+Manufacturers producing edible cannabis products must obtain a food permit from NMED-CHB, the City of Albuquerque Environmental Health Department, or Bernalillo County before April 1, 2023 to continue operating.

 The New Mexico Environment Department is responsible for permitting hemp warehouses, extraction facilities, manufacturing facilities, and processing facilities throughout New Mexico to assure consumer health is protected.
 Hemp-related permit applications are available on our Licenses and Permits webpage.